 The Helper Project is a 501c3 non-profit, non-political organization.
 Its mission is is simple: To foster revitalization and beautification and promote cultural connections for the City of Helper, Utah.

-The Helper Project was founded by Anne Morgan-Jespersen in August 2016.
+The Helper Project was founded in August 2016 by Anne Morgan-Jespersen.
 Anne is a native of Utah, and as a teenager, traveled throughout Utah and Wyoming with her father staking out oil and gas claims.
-This experience gave Anne a strong connection to and love for Utah’s landscape and the unique history of its rural cities and towns.
+This experience gave her a strong connection to and love for Utah’s landscape and the unique history of its rural cities and towns.

 After completing a Master’s Degree in Architecture and working in the profession for over thirteen years, Anne decided to devote her professional life to painting.
-Over a twenty-year period, she painted part time in Helper while living full-time in Salt Lake City.
-During those twenty years, she gained an enormous appreciation for the extraordinary history, beauty and tenacity of the people living in Helper.
+For 20 years, she painted part-time in Helper while living full-time in Salt Lake City.
+During that period, she gained an enormous appreciation for the extraordinary history, beauty, and tenacity of the people living in Helper.

-In 2015 Anne, along with her husband Roy, decided to make Helper their home.
-They purchased an old grocery market on Helper’s Main Street and spent a year renovating it into a gallery/living space.
+In 2015, Anne and her husband Roy decided to make Helper their permanent home.
+They purchased an old grocery market on Helper’s Main Street and spent a year renovating it into a living space and art gallery.

-Today, The Helper Project prides itself on obtaining funds for projects that fall within the realm of the mission statement – foster revitalization, and promote beautification and cultural enhancement for the City of Helper, Utah.
-Over the last two years, sixteen projects along with special events and exhibitions have been completed and tens of thousands of dollars have been invested back into the community.
+Today, The Helper Project prides itself on obtaining funds for projects that fall within the realm of the mission statement.
+Since 2016, 48 projects, special events, and exhibitions have been completed, and tens of thousands of dollars have been invested back into the community.